openedx/edx-documentation/en_us/install_operations/source/configuration/data_storage/data_storage_swift.rst

   Platform`.

 You can define all required and optional Swift settings at one time, or you can update settings as needed over time.
-Each time you update the ``server- vars.yml`` file, you must run the update command and restart the LMS server.
+Each time you update the ``server-vars.yml`` file, you must run the update command and restart the LMS server.

 Before you change your data storage configuration, be sure to determine the values that apply to your Swift data storage service, including your